 There is usually a mention made at this point of my current weight.
-However in line with my last blog dated 24 March 2018, I have decided not to weigh myself or worry about my weight for the duration of my holiday and I confirm that so far I haven’t.
-Again, as I was saying in my last longer than usual blog, I travelled from Charles De Gaulle airport to my hotel, citizen which was based close by.
-The hotel was impressive with it’s quirky modern/mid-century decor.
+However, in line with my last blog dated 24 March 2018, I have decided not to weigh myself or worry about my weight for the duration of my holiday and I confirm that so far I haven’t.
+Again, as I was saying in my last longer than the usual blog, I traveled from Charles De Gaulle airport to my hotel, citizen which was based close by.
+The hotel was impressive with its quirky modern/mid-century decor.
 The common area was full of Apple computers for use by the guests and the check-in system was relatively painless.
 I did have to roll my 3 suitcases to the lift and then to my room but they have good wheels so navigating the lift was not too bad.
 The room was full of Vitra pieces of furniture and each guest got an iPad to control everything from the TV to the blinds, curtains lighting, ordering room service, laundry and so on.

 I suddenly felt very hungry and remembered that in my rush to check-in at Heathrow I had thrown my bag of food into one of my cases.
 I now retrieved it and had a lovely meal of Ryvita crackers and peanut butter with an omelette seasoned with pepper flakes and soy sauce with Romaine lettuce.
 My water bottle was still full but I noticed that the hotel provided two small bottles of Evian water in the fridge which was great because I was parched.
 I managed to get the TV on and must have fallen asleep watching News today without pulling down the blackout blinds because I was so tired.

 The next morning, I woke up and had the rest of my food.
 I then re-packed my cases and finally fixed my hair.
 I had a decision to make about going into Paris.
 My next flight would be at 7 pm in the evening so I had a lot of time to kill as it were.
 However, after the drama of the previous day, I didn’t want to risk missing my flight.
-I spoke to some of the staff or ambassadors as they are called in citizenM and they all said that I would be better off waiting in and around the Aiport to avoid missing my flight.
+I spoke to some of the staff or ambassadors as they are called in citizenM and they all said that I would be better off waiting in and around the airport to avoid missing my flight.
 I decided to go out for a walk and after about 30 minutes could see that I was effectively in a village of skyscraper hotels that service passengers to and from Charles De Gaulle airport.
 I decided to explore further by riding around in the hotel shuttle bus/coach.
 I didn’t see much but ate the packed meal that I had bought from citizenM which was a cup full of freshly squeezed pink grape juice and a beetroot and goat cheese salad.
-I stopped at the station and chatted with more people about going into Paris.
+I stopped at the station and chatted with more people about going to Paris.
 The decision was then made and I decided to go back to citizenM and collect my luggage which they had placed in storage.
-I brought my luggage to the Airport and paid 22 euros for it to be stored in the airport luggage shop, and establishment called Bagages du Monde.
-I then I purchased the equivalent I think of a London Tube travel card and made my way Central Paris.
+I brought my luggage to the Airport and paid 22 euros for it to be stored in the airport luggage shop, and an establishment called Bagages du Monde.
+I then I purchased the equivalent I think of a London Tube travel card and made my way to Central Paris.

-The way saw it, I was essentially doing the equivalent of travelling from Heathrow Airport back into central London to do some sightseeing.
-I was a bit worried about delays to the Metro in Paris but I knew that I would feel really bad if I did not take the time to see Paris so here I was on my way.
+The way saw it, I was essentially doing the equivalent of traveling from Heathrow Airport back into central London to do some sightseeing.
+I was a bit worried about delays to the Metro in Paris but I knew that I would feel really bad if I did not see Paris so here I was on my way.
 On the journey through the outer boroughs, I saw a good number of black people of various hues ranging from glossy blue-black like Lupita Nyongo to Cafe au lait of Halle Berry.
 I found them curious, friendly and helpful and although it was clear that they all spoke French mainly, a lot of them were able to help me as they could speak a smattering of English.
 Based on my discussions with locals at the Airport, I had decided not to go to the Eiffel Tower which had been my first choice.
 I did not want to spend all my time queuing outside the tower and wanted to have a leisurely lunch.

 One thing I will say with certainty is that London street fashion is much more vibrant and fun.
 This business about the French being so super stylish might be a myth.
 It was not that they were dressed particularly badly, it was just that unlike in London where there is so much to inspire, copy or emulate, there was nothing I saw that I am prepared to write home about let alone blog.